Ashay Nigam

 + Decision-ready output without additional follow-ups.

-Decision logic separated from AI behavior
+Separating decision logic from AI behavior

 Behavior changed.
 Decisions got faster.